bmwcarit/joynr/wiki/jee.md

 [Radio App example](./Tutorial.md).
 It uses the same `radio.fidl` file from the tutorial but implements it as a JEE provider application and a separate JEE consumer application.

-The project is sub-divided into one multi-module parent project and three subprojects:
+The project is sub-divided into one multi-module parent project and four subprojects:

 ```
  - radio-jee
    |- radio-jee-api
+   |- radio-jee-backend-services
+   |- radio-jee-consumer
    |- radio-jee-provider
-   |- radio-jee-consumer
 ```

-In order to build the project you first have to have built the rest of joynr by executing `mvn install` from the root of the directory where you checked out joynr to.
-Next change to the `radio-jee` directory and call `mvn install`.
+In order to build the project you have to built joynr by executing `mvn install` from the root of the directory where you checked out joynr to.
+Next change to the `radio-jee` directory and find the .war-archives in the corresponding `target` subfolders.

 The following describes running the example on [Payara 4.1](http://www.payara.fish).
 First, install the application server and you will also need to install an MQTT broker, e.g.